ecosense-au-dk/karibu-tutorial/helloworld.md

     // instead use the RabbitMessageProducer connector
     connector = new InVMInterProcessConnector(srh);

-(The `srh` object is a stub for the backend, and explained below in the backend section.)
+(The `srh` object is the request handler on the server side, and explained below in the backend section.)

 ### Sending the data object

 Given a correctly configured client request handler, the actual sending is simple - just call the `send` method and supply the object itself, as well as a *topic*.
-The topic defines 'what we are talking about' and must follow some rules for the backend to interpret it correctly, see below.
+The topic defines 'what we are talking about' and must follow some rules for the Karibu daemon to interpret it correctly, see below.

 Thus the code is: